tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 ### Java

 The latest LTS version of the JDK needs to be available on all machines.
-Although it could be installed through [SDKMAN!](#sdkman), I prefer to install it manually.
+Although it could be installed through [SDKMAN!](#sdkman), I prefer to install it manually, the process is described [here](#installing-java).

 ### `joe`